Looking for an easy way to curl your hair with a flat iron? Learn how in my tutorial, plus all my best tips.

 If you want looser curls, curl larger chunks, and for tighter curls, take smaller chunks of hair.

 On the other side of your head, you’ll reverse the direction—always twist away from your face!

 3. Loosen Curls

-I skip hairspray for this style because I like how they look when they loosen up a bit!
+Personally, I skip hairspray for this style because I like how they look when they loosen up a bit!
 It turns more into a more natural wave than tight curls.
-I always use a texturizing spray that gives a little hold and volume.
+But, I do like to use a texturizing spray that gives a little hold and volume.
 Here I’m using Kenra Professional Dry Texture Spray, and I love it!